 Carrot soufflé is a delicious way to get your family to really dive into their carrots.
 It is like a pudding type casserole made of carrots, sugar, cinnamon, eggs, and butter.

-But not only is the recipe rather simple to make, it is also really frugal.
+Not only is the recipe rather simple to make, but it is also really frugal.
 It becomes even less expensive to make when you begin canning the carrots you use in it yourself.

 3. Healthy Carrot Cake Cupcakes